Universal Freezing Transitions of Dipole-Conserving Chains: Models without a phase transition

-For the special case of $d=2$ and $k=4$, the restricted particle mobility discussed in the previous subsection makes it possible to exactly compute $ \lim_{L\rightarrow \infty} a_2(x,\ell,k=4,\nu L,L)$, which is the $k=4$ density function for individual active bubble configurations as defined in \cref{subsec:ActiveBubbleDensityFunction}.
-We begin by noting a few simple combinatorial results, which are rigorously derived in the Appendix \ref{app:typicalstatesd2}.
+The $d=2,k=4$ model has a rich analytic structure and a number of properties that can be derived exactly.
+An in-depth study of the model's properties can be found in \cite{doi:10.1142/9789811231711_0009}.
+In this subsection, we show how the restricted particle mobility discussed in the previous subsection makes it possible to exactly compute $ \lim_{L\rightarrow \infty} a^{(2,4)}(x,\ell,\nu L,L)$, which is the density function for individual active bubble configurations as defined in \cref{subsec:ActiveBubbleDensityFunction}.
+We begin by noting a few simple combinatorial results, which are rigorously derived in Appendix \ref{app:typicalstatesd2}.

 Given $m$ neighbouring sites in an arbitrary state of a $d=2$ system with size $L$ and $N$ particles, the probability that those sites will contain any particular configuration of $x$ particles is given by